epsilon537/boxlambda/docs/installation/installation.md

 target.py -reset
 ```

-After complete the `target.py -reset` command, the target will be reset.
+After completing the `target.py -reset` command, the target will be reset.
 In the terminal, you should first see the bootloader image, then the OS image booting up:

 ```
 sd0:/> BoxLambda bootloader